-Internships that develop any of the communication skills taught in the classroom are suitable for communication students.
+Internships that develop communication skills taught in the classroom are suitable for communication students.
 Internships do not have to be directly in the career field you hope to work in once you graduate, although that is certainly ideal.
 You are required to apply communication theories and skills during the internship.
 Academic credit will not be awarded if you simply observe professionals at work or help the professionals by performing menial tasks, such as running errands and answering telephones.

 After an internship is secured